openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/dfx/cj-hilog-guidelines.md

 3. Run the project on a real device and click the "Next" button on the application/service interface.

 4. At the bottom of DevEco Studio, switch to the "Log" window and set the log filtering conditions.

    Select the current device and process, set the log level to Verbose, and set the search content to "testTag."
-The window will now display only logs that meet the criteria.
+The window will then display only logs that meet the criteria.

    The printed log results are: